Best Squirrel Removal Methods For Humane Removal

 Squirrels like attics particularly because they're warm and dry, at least compared to the outdoors.
 They're also a part of the house that's relatively undisturbed, with few people coming and going.
 They will happily nest in other parts of the house, however -- anywhere they can get inside and will feel safe.

 Squirrels are territorial, marking their domain by creating a latrine at one end of the attic.
 The smell will tend to permeate the space, making it very easy to tell where the squirrels are nesting.
 They often work in groups, harvesting and storing food, rearing young and expanding their territory.
-These groups will often work as if they were in shifts, with one group operating at a certain time of day, another operating later or earlier, and other groups operating throughout the night.
-This leads to continual disturbance -- and continual damage, as squirrels will often create multiple entrances and exits into the space they've claimed.
+These groups will often work as if they were in shifts, with one group operating at a certain time of day, another operating later or earlier, and others operating throughout the night.
+This leads to continual disturbance -- and continual damage, as squirrels will often create multiple entrances and exits into the space, they've claimed.

 Squirrels are prone to carrying various diseases and parasites.
 Although rabies in squirrels is quite rare, they can carry it; a squirrel with rabies could conceivably transmit it to a human or a pet.
 Squirrels can carry E. coli and salmonella bacteria, which can cause serious health problems if transmitted to humans.
 They also carry tularemia, a disease that affects the skin, eyes, lungs and lymph nodes.
-The bacterial infection leptospirois can be carried and transmitted by squirrels.
-Parasites like fleas and ticks are common, and these can be deposited in the home where they can be transferred to humans and pets.
+The bacterial infection leptospirosis can be carried and transmitted by squirrels.
+Parasites like fleas and ticks are common, and these can be deposited in the home, where they can be transferred to humans and pets.

-You may not actually see the squirrels themselves, even if the infestation is evident from the sounds, smells and damage to your property.
+You may not see the squirrels themselves, even if the infestation is evident from the sounds, smells and damage to your property.
 Squirrels have very sensitive hearing and will hide when you approach.
-They can also warn each other that someone's coming using ultrasonic vocalizations that are too high for you to hear.
+They can also warn each other that someone's coming using ultrasonic vocalizations too high for you to hear.

 Removing squirrels from your home can be a complex task.
 While various DIY remedies are marketed as the solution to all your problems, these are often ineffective, dangerous or in violation of Canadian laws governing the human removal of wildlife.
-Replacing aluminum vents and fittings with similar ones is a common response; unfortunately, it's apt to be a waste of money as the squirrels can easily chew through these again.
+Replacing aluminum vents and fittings with similar ones is a common response; unfortunately, it's a waste of money as the squirrels can easily chew through these again.
 It's best to call in a professional service that can remove the squirrels humanely and effectively, advise you on preventing further incursions, and replace your vents with more effective steel models.